 - Tamari.
 Tamari is a soy-based sauce, but fermented without wheat, so it is gluten-free.
 If you can tolerate gluten, you can use regular soy sauce.
 This is the organic brand I use, available at Whole Foods and online.

 - Rice Vinegar.
-Make sure to use rice vinegar, and not rice wine which is an alcohol, or mirin, which is a seasoned rice vinegar with salt and sweeteners.
+Make sure to use rice vinegar, and not rice wine which is an alcohol you might know as sake, or mirin, which is a seasoned rice vinegar with salt and sweeteners.
 I use this organic rice vinegar.
 If you can't find rice vinegar, apple cider vinegar is a good substitute.

 - Avocado Oil.
 Avocado oil has a light, neutral flavor, which sort of blends into the background of this dressing.
 I use this organic avocado oil.
 Olive oil works in almost every other salad dressing, but might be too intense in flavor for this Ginger Miso dressing.
 If you want to use olive oil, find a "light," everyday olive oil that won't overpower the dressing with its own flavor.